nestcx/pywordle/README.md

 This solver will select words at random from the remaining answers list provided by `Wordle.get_remaining_answers`.
 Interestingly, this yields a ~97% win rate without any further changes.

+Find the completed example under the `readme_example_solver` branch.

 ### <a name="s1">1)  Create the folder/file structure</a>